What Type of Coffee Grind is Right for Me?

 Best Equipment – You have to use a Turkish mill or a hand mill and then brew your coffee in a pot called an Ibrik.

-This grind meets decent surface area with less brewing time required.
+This grind combines a large surface area with less brewing time being needed.
 Having the consistency of wet sand, it is perfect for “drip coffee equipment”.
 People tend to also use a medium coffee grind for “pour-over coffee” and the machine V-60 as it allows for the perfect balance between extraction and flow rate.

 Top Tip – Only fill two-thirds full of coffee grounds.
 Any less than that, and there won’t be enough coffee to restrict the flow.
 Any more and your dripper may overflow.
 A good ratio guide is 60-70 grams of coffee per litre of water.